 It's just business.

-I'm not worried about Mac users not upgrading to OS X. What I find more interesting is how many switchers we're getting from Windows and Linux.
+I'm not concerned about Mac users not upgrading to OS X. What I find more interesting is how many switchers we're getting from Windows and Linux!

 The ACP is a look at systems development with OS X - with Cocoa, the NeXTSTEP classes.
 It's an attempt to both provide necessary tools for the developer and admin and to create a system structure for the development of these tools.